 How To Make Old Fashioned Oatmeal Raisin Cookies

-Secrets To Perfect Old Fashioned Oatmeal Raisin Cookies
+4 Secrets To Perfect Oatmeal Raisin Cookies

 - Always use room temperature butter and eggs so the cookie dough mixes up properly.

-- This makes it easier to scoop or roll into a ball without too much stickiness.
+- CHILL your dough!
+This makes it easier to scoop or roll into a ball without too much stickiness.
+AND most importantly, it keeps your cookies from spreading too much while baking and becoming flat and overly crunchy.

-Which Oats Should I Use?
+What Type Of Oats Should I Use?

-If you have been to the grocery store, you know the oatmeal isle is quite extensive.
-There are steel cut oats, old fashioned oats, quick oats, instant oats.
-I ALWAYS use old fashioned oats because they keep their texture but still cook when you bake the cookie.
 Quick oats and instant oats tend to get lost in the cookie because they are made thinner and made to cook quicker.
-On the other hand, steel cut oats make the cookie too tough and seem to not cook in the cookie at all because they are thicker.
+Steel cut oats make the cookie too tough and seem to not cook in the cookie at all because they are thicker.
 Stick with the old fashioned oats, they won’t let you down!

 For More Cookie Recipes, Try These: